 While most payment gateways offer help setting up a merchant account, obtaining one can still be a long and complex process - particularly if you’re a new or small business going through the process for the first time.

 2. How much do you want to spend on a payment gateway?

-Cost is obviously a concern for every business.
-Before committing to any payment gateway provider make sure you are aware of their fee structure.
-The most important thing to think about is fully-loaded costs: set-up costs + transaction costs + admin costs.
+Cost is a concern for every business.
+Before committing to any payment gateway provider, make sure you are aware of their fee structure.
+Some of it may not be immediately obvious.
+The most important thing to think about is total operating cost, which includes:

 If you only take a relatively low volume of online payments, then you should try to avoid monthly fees and a high setup cost.
-You may want to look at a full service provider like Stripe which is quick and free to set up.
 You might also want to consider Direct Debit which is typically cheaper than card payments.

 3. How soon do you need to receive funds from your sales?

 While you will usually know that a payment has been approved straight away it typically takes a few days for a payment to be settled.
 Payment timings vary significantly from provider to provider.

 Some gateway providers hold onto your funds (or a certain % of your funds) for up to 30 days while others can settle your funds as quickly as the next day.
 Some providers may also only pay out funds on set days.
 Ideally you should look for a provider that pays out every day.